tersesystems/echopraxia-plusscala/README.md

 }
 ```

-and is defined as follows
+and is defined as an implicit like this:

 ```scala
 trait Logging extends LoggingBase {